zakharos/zakharos.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate at the Computer Vision Group at the Chair for Computer Aided Medical Procedures, Technical University of Munich and a Doktorand at Siemens AG.
 My work research focuses on the development on scalable object detection, pose estimation, and domain adaptation.
+Reviewer for CVPR, ICCV, BMVC, WACV, ICRA, IROS, RA-L, CVIU.

 News
 ======